Petit Albert: Editorial phenomenon

 The intended reader was not a sorcerer, but rather a farmer and who was, in general, a devout Christian.
 The success of the books are all the more remarkable because they were of no particular use to the peasant.
 The formulas in the book were not very practical in their lifestyle.
 For example, even the cooking recipes (usually different compositions of spicy wine) required many expensive ingredients, often difficult to identify and hard to find in French villages.

 Thus, the audience it catered to occupied the whole social spectrum.
 The hand of glory from the book, for example, was an instrument appreciated by burglars.
 The soap recipes and eau de toilette which included many expensive ingredients from around the world were probably appreciated by the apothecaries of the ladies of the Court.
-Copies of "Le Petit Albert has also been located among the 19th century French peasantry, like the Hoodoo practitioners of New Orleans, and the Obeah men of the French West Indies."
+Copies of Le Petit Albert have been located among the 19th century French peasantry, like the Hoodoo practitioners of New Orleans, and the Obeah men of the French West Indies."

-The Petit Albert later also became a meme.
+The Petit Albert later became a meme.
 In simple terms, "To say one had the Petit Albert was shorthand for saying one was deep in magic."